-How do I adopt a Barn Buddy?
+How can I adopt a Barn Buddy?

 We do require all potential Barn Buddy homes to be able to provide adequate food, water, care and shelter.
 These cats do hunt, but they still require food to be provided to supplement them.
 If you are interested in adopting, please call Bear Creek Animal Clinic at 780-532-2902 and get your name put on a list.
 We don’t always have Barn Buddies available and due to their nature, our goal is to get them spayed or neutered and placed in homes as quickly as possible, limiting the stress that they endure by being in the shelter or clinic setting.
 The quicker we can get them placed, the more we can put through our program.
 We ask for a donation to the GP SPCA or Bandaged Paws Rescue Group in place of a formal adoption fee.

 Please help us help more pets: make sure your pets are spayed and neutered to decrease pet overpopulation!
 Help the ones you can!

 Felix is an adult neutered male who is shy but sweet.